isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    the control channel.
 Other servers use this URL to send control commands to that server.

--  ``basic-auth-user`` - specifies the user id for basic HTTP authentication.
-If not specified or specified as an empty string no authentication header will be added to HTTP transactions.
+-  ``basic-auth-user`` - specifies the user ID for basic HTTP authentication.
+If not specified or specified as an empty string, no authentication header will be added to HTTP transactions.
-   Must not contain the colon (:) character.
+   It must not contain the colon (:) character.

 -  ``basic-auth-password`` - specifies the password for basic HTTP authentication.
-Ignored when the user id is not specified or empty.
+This parameter is ignored when the user ID is not specified or is empty.
-   The password is optional: if not specified an empty password is used.
+   The password is optional; if not specified, an empty password is used.

 -  ``role`` - denotes the role of the server in the HA setup.
 The following roles are supported in the load-balancing configuration: